 Kristen recently led our local classical education book group through a 3-month study and discussion time on The Abolition of Man, and I didn’t want you all to miss the fun!

-After your purchase is completed, you can expect to receive an email with a link to the private event.
-You will also see an immediate download option with a pdf containing the link and event details.
-Please add [email protected] to your email contacts to make sure you don’t miss any information!
-You will also see a download option with a pdf containing the link and event details.
+After your purchase is completed, you will see an immediate download option with a pdf containing link to the private video replay and a book list for further study.
+Please add Amy@HumilityandDoxology.com to your email contacts to make sure you don’t miss any information!

 What: The Abolition of Man webinar with guest speaker Kristen Rudd